agstub/sglake-3D/README.md

-sglake-3D
+sglake-parallel

 Author: Aaron Stubblefield (Columbia University, LDEO).

 # Overview
-This repository contains FEniCS python code for simulating subglacial lake shoreline migration and free-surface evolution over time in three spatial dimensions.
+This repository contains FEniCS python code for simulating subglacial lake shoreline migration and free-surface evolution over time in two or three spatial dimensions.
 The model is isothermal Stokes flow with nonlinear ("Glen's law") viscosity.
 The contact conditions that determine whether ice remains in contact with the bed or detaches are enforced with a penalty functional.
+The model runs in parallel with mpi4py (see below).

 # Dependencies
 ## Required dependencies